June 2020 – We have a number of video tutorials on our YouTube channel.

 Will it display scrolling ticker messages?

-Yes, you can create your own messages to be shown in a ticker message.
-You can even have a number of different ticker messages and the system will join ticker messages together.
+Yes.
+A simple interface makes adding ticker messages very easy.
+You can enter a number of different ticker messages and the system will join the ticker messages together.

 Can I show different ticker messages on different screens?

 Yes, the ticker messages operate in channels, so different ticker channels can show different messages.
 Multiple ticker messages put into the same channel will be joined together.

 Can I drive more than one screen from a single unit?

 Yes, with a combination of HDMI extenders and HDMI splitters you can connect one player to lots of different screens.
 Obviously the screens would all show the same content as each other.

 We can supply you with the items you need.

 Can a single player put different messages on say eight different screens?

 Our multi-output player units are fitted with multiple dual or quad output graphics cards that can give you individual control of screens, or treat a number of screens as one huge screen like a video wall.